oracle/node-oracledb/doc/api.md

 The `message` parameter in the notification callback is an object containing the following properties:

 - `dbName` - the name of the database which sent a notification.
 This property is only defined for CQN.
 It is not defined when `type` is [`oracledb.SUBSCR_EVENT_TYPE_DEREG`](#oracledbconstantssubscription).
+- `queueName` - the name of the Advanced Queue.
+Undefined for CQN.
+This was added in node-oracledb 4.0.
 - `queries` - an array of objects specifying the queries which were affected by the Query Change notification.
 This is only defined if the `type` key is the value [`oracledb.SUBSCR_EVENT_TYPE_QUERY_CHANGE`](#oracledbconstantssubscription).
 It contains the following key:
     - `tables` - an array of objects identical to the objects created for Database Change Notification (see the `tables` property below).
 - `registered` - a boolean indicating whether the subscription is registerd with the database.
 Will be *false* if `type` is [`oracledb.SUBSCR_EVENT_TYPE_DEREG`](#oracledbconstantssubscription) or if the subscription was created with the [`qos`](#consubscribeoptqos) property set to [`oracledb.SUBSCR_QOS_DEREG_NFY`](#oracledbconstantssubscription).